 Take your monitoring efforts to the next level by integrating LiveChat with all-in-one dashboards like Cyfe.
 Zapier lets you perform this integration.
 You will be able to monitor all the important chat metrics from this dashboard and even set up a data mashup widget.

 Using this widget, you can collect and monitor your chat metrics along with data from other relevant sources.
 This will help you gain a better understanding of how your chat sessions correlate with other activities such as sales conversions, onsite browsing activity, etc. And you will then be able to use this data to improve your process.
+Have a look at LiveChat Marketplace for more integration options.

 Even before starting a chat session, customers should be given a pre-chat form to fill in.
 Gathering customer’s preliminary information helps you to quickly allocate an agent who is qualified to handle the topic.